Stackclash/5e-vault/5. Mechanics/Bestiary/Legendary Group/Bronze Dragon.md

 - **Phantom Escort.** Ghostly naval ships from an ancient armada appear, escorting well-meaning creatures in need of the dragon's help toward the dragon's lair.
 - **Underwater Pursuit.** Sailors glimpse the shadowy, illusory form of a dragon in the depths below them, keeping pace with their vessel.
 - **Unfailing Faithfulness.** Sapient creatures that spend a year within 10 miles of the dragon's lair find it nearly impossible to break a promise.

-## Is homebrew
-_Source: Monster Manual_

-false